MartMonster/TrainInfoMap/README.md

 # How to run (Docker)
-add a `keys.js` file in the main directory, and add the following code:
+add a `keys.js` file in the `front-end` directory, and add the following code:
 ```js
 export default class ApiKeys {
     static getNSKey() {